OuhscBbmc/prairie-outpost-public/publications/presentation-2021-05-25-somi-n3c/notes-somi.md

 * Attend domain team meetings and potentially join long-term.
 You'll be collaborating with other schools.

 * Approach Geneva or me with your own idea.
 We'll see if there's an existing similar project you'd like to join.
 If not, we can help you write your own proposal to be approved by an N3C governance board.
-If it requires zipcodes, you may need OU IRB approval too.
+If it requires something like zipcodes, you may need OU IRB approval too.

+* Advantages of N3C and EMR research
+  * Dataset is already collected.
+Don't need to design a study and get it approved
+  * IRB is typically exempt.
+For N3C specifically, you'll need
+    * HIPAA form 9 waiver ("Representation for Research on Limited Data Sets of PHI")
+    * Protocol
+    * Copy of OU & N3C DUA (data use agreement)

+* Disadvantages
+  * observational data (not controlled & prospective)
+  * step learning curve if you don't already know Spark & R.  (Alternatively, you can work with someone like Geneva or me)

 Communication & Collaboration
 -----------------------------------